 - Block-of-time leave – extended leave granted after an employee or employee's spouse has given birth to a child or experienced health complications before childbirth

 - Employer-paid leave – a costly option where an employer keeps paying an employee's salary while he or she is on leave

 - Vacation or sick time while on maternity leave – another expensive option offered by some employers

 How to Create a Maternity Leave Policy

 - Employers should provide a clear explanation of the notices and forms that maternity leave applicants have to submit in order to be granted leave.

 - Explain the benefits that employees will be entitled to while they are on leave.

 - Highlight to the employees the importance of upholding their portion of the agreement.

 If you need advice or assistance regarding your company's maternity leave policy, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.